extg/tg-export/README.md

 - Export contacts and chats using Telegram API
 - Save data to CSV files or Google Sheets
 - Merge data from multiple exports
+- **Load common groups between you and your contacts**
+- Load recent messages from chats
 - Google Sheets setup wizard
 - Environment variable configuration
 - Automatic data backups